Lie Groupoids and Differentiable Stacks: Equivalences

 \begin{remark} Given $\psi_1:H\to G_1$, $\psi_2:H\to G_2$ and an isomorphism $\phi_1\psi_1\cong\phi_2\psi_2$, there is a unique map $\psi:H\to G_1\tilde\times_G G_2$ such that $\psi_1=\tilde\phi_2 \psi$, $\psi_2=\tilde\phi_1\psi$ and the isomorphism is naturally induced by $\psi$. \end{remark} In particular we have that $G_1\tilde\times_G G_2$ is a pullback in $\{\text{Lie Groupoids}\}/_{\simeq}$, the category of groupoids and isomorphism classes of maps.
 We say that $\tilde\phi_1$, $\tilde\phi_2$ are the {\bf base-changes} of $\phi_1$, $\phi_2$ respectively.

-We discuss finally the behavior of homotopy pullbacks with respect to weak equivalences.
+We discuss finally the behavior of homotopy pullbacks with respect to Morita maps.
 We say that $\phi:(G\toto M)\to (G'\toto M')$ is {\bf surjective} if $\phi:M\to M'$ is a surjective submersion.
 This implies essentially surjective, as it follows from the composition

 A {\bf surjective equivalence} is a map both surjective and fully faithful.
 In a surjective equivalence the map on arrows $G\to G'$ is also a surjective submersion.